Pilotzon/Not-Boring-Apps-SFX/README.md

 > [!WARNING]
 > Do **NOT** use these sound effects in commercial products, published apps, or monetized content unless you have explicit legal permission.

-If you are unsure about your rights:
-- Assume you **do not** have permission
-- Do not ship or publish with these assets

 ---